 We can all be so much the same, yet so different.
 It’s possible for you to be your physically healthiest self when you have a custom, personalized diet and nutrition plan for you.
 There are several good sources for obtaining our own plans.

 A report from the National Center for Biotechnology Information published in 2019 details an interesting study of hospital patients.
 The study evaluated the patients’ nutritional risks.
 Those who were considered at risk were given “nutritional support,” and the results were analyzed.
 The study then compared the patients’ clinical outcomes (including survival) with those patients who consumed standard hospital food.

 The lessons learned from this study highlight the advisability of assessing patients’ individual nutritional needs.
 Once their backgrounds are evaluated, doctors or computer algorithms can customize their nutritional support for optimal outcomes.

 This would seem to teach us that we all might well be able to improve our health, and how we generally feel, by assessing our own needs, given our history and background.
 But to where do we turn if we indeed wish to develop an individualized plan for ourselves?

 Personalized Nutrition: The State of the Art

 Personalized nutrition is not, by any measure, an exact science.
-As we can read in the website Food Insight, scientists are still learning about the complex relationships among the many aspects that make up our lives.
+As we can read on the website Food Insight, scientists are still learning about the complex relationships among the many aspects that make up our lives.
 We all have different behaviors, eating patterns, genes, and environments.
 They all influence our health in one way or another, to one degree or another, and they all interact with each other in unpredictable ways.
-Add to this the problems of trying to get people to accurately report what they eat, when they eat, and how they eat!
+Add to this the problems of trying to get people to accurately report what they eat, when they eat, and how they eat.

-Let’s Not Wait to Try Improving Our Health!
+Let’s Not Wait To Try Improving Our Health!